After the floods, assessing Hurricane Sally's damage | Science-Environment

 After the floods, assessing Hurricane Sally's damage

 Evidence of water damage was rampant as the floods receded along the coast.
 The facade of an eight-floor apartment building in Gulf Shores was completely blown off, and damaged kitchens and bedrooms were visible, with furniture soaked from the torrential rains that pelted the area on Wednesday.
-Wallace of FEMA said that more recently built homes were constructed with some elevation from the ground, so their damage is wind-related.
+Lee Hayes of Perdido Key, Florida, at one point during the storm had her kayak ready on the couch and put life jackets on herself and her dog, Rico, as water rose under her deck, rushed past her bedroom and submerged her car.

+"I'm like OK, we are not going to drown," Hayes, 56, said of the experience.
+"I'm really tired.
+We were under my blanket and I held him close."
+Slow-moving storms like Sally damage "more cars than you would expect," said Don Griffin, a vice president at the American Property Casualty Insurance Association, an insurance trade group.
+Flooded cars are often a total loss due to damage to their electrical systems, he said.

 ALSO READ